What is PSD2?

 But what about Payment Service Providers like PayPal?

-One part of PSD2 are called PISP(Payment Initiator Service Provider), these providers will be allowed to initiate a payment directly from the consumers’ banks account.
+One part of PSD2 are called PISP (Payment Initiation Service Provider), these providers will be allowed to initiate payment directly from the consumers’ banks account.
 Of course with the consent from the customer or the bank account owner.
 There are hundreds of PSPs out in the world today and they have been doing good for years now living in the middle earning a small fee for every transaction done.
 With PISP, how can they survive?

-I hope that they will get their PISP license and make it easier for other to integrate against banks the self without being too greedy in the process.
+I hope that they will get their PISP license and make it easier for others to integrate against banks the self without being too greedy in the process.

 What about the really big ones?